Menu

 FMPA’s Florida Municipal Solar Project is a joint project of 13 municipal electric utilities.
 It is one of the largest municipal-backed solar projects in the United States.

 The project consists of four solar farms that generate a total of 300 megawatts of zero-emission energy, enough to power approximately 60,000 Florida homes.
 Each site is between 74.5 and 74.9 megawatts.
-The first two solar sites came online in June 2020, providing power to six of the participating cities.
-The two other solar sites are scheduled to come online in late 2023 and early 2024, respectively.
-More solar sites with additional cities are being considered for the 2025-2026 time frame.
+The first two solar sites—Harmony Solar Energy Center and Taylor Creek Solar Energy Center—came online in June 2020.
+Two additional sites—Rice Creek Energy Center and Whistling Duck Energy Center—followed in January 2025 and December 2025, respectively.

 Participants